Academic Affairs Committee

 - Proposals for new permanent courses

 These involve new permanent courses which are to be listed in the University Course Catalog.
 Typically these courses have been taught as temporary courses at least once and meet a demonstrated need.
 However, in special cases, a new permanent course may be added without having been taught as a temporary course.
-It is helpful to the approval process if these special circumstances are explained in an attachment to the Academic Affairs Course Proposal and Change form at the time of submission.
+It is helpful to the approval process if these special circumstances are explained in an attachment to the New Course Proposal Form at the time of submission.

 - Proposals for course changes